liaoliao666/usequery/docs/reference/QueryClient.md

 }
 ```

-Vue Query also exports a handy [`useIsFetching`](#useisfetching) hook that will let you subscribe to this state in your components without creating a manual subscription to the query cache.
+Vu Query also exports a handy [`useIsFetching`](#useisfetching) hook that will let you subscribe to this state in your components without creating a manual subscription to the query cache.

 **Options**